 Geneva Kaiser began her service on the Garrison Diversion Conservancy District’s board of directors in 2015 after she was elected by Stutsman County constituents to serve on the board.
 She is a member of the Red River Valley Committee.
 Geneva attended Valley City State College where she studied office administration and accounting.
 She has worked for the Stutsman Rural Water District since 1989, and was promoted to General Manager in 2007.
 She has served two terms as the Managers Representative on the North Dakota Rural Water Systems Association Executive board and was the 2016 recipient of the NDRWSA Outstanding Water Works Employee Award.
 Geneva also serves on the Water and Waste Water Advisory Committee at Bismarck State College.
 She resides in Jamestown and has one daughter.

 Bill Krivarchka, Traill County

 Dr. Bill Krivarchka began his role as director in January 2003.
-Dr. Krivarchka serves on the Executive Committee and chairs the Recreation Committee.
+Dr. Krivarchka has been a long-time member of the Recreation Committee.
 A native of Bowman, Dr. Krivarchka now lives in Mayville as a retired dentist and former president of the Goose River Dental Association.
 He serves on the Mayville Improvement Association and is past president of MPCG Dollars for Scholars.
 Dr. Krivarchka is also the Director of the Eastern ND Area Health Education Center (AHEC).
 He and his wife, Heidi, have four daughters.